-- 11. (1) At the time prescribed in Rule 9, unless the Presiding Officer otherwise directs, and subject to Rule 15 and the conditions set out in paragraph (2), a question may be addressed to the President of a Committee of the States. - (2) The conditions referred to in paragraph (1) are that the question: - (a) shall not seek information which is readily accessible in the public domain; - (b) shall be on a matter which falls within the mandate of that Committee; - (c) shall not relate to the business of the day; - (d) shall not relate to more than one topic and shall not exceed one minute in duration; and - (e) shall be furnished, either in writing or electronic format, to the person to whom it is addressed, the Presiding Officer, Her Majesty's Procureur, the Greffier and to the official postal or email address of the relevant Committee not later than 15.00 on the day preceding the fifth clear day before the day of the Meeting, excluding Saturdays, Sundays and Public Holidays;
+- 11. (1) At the time prescribed in Rule 9, unless the Presiding Officer otherwise directs, and subject to Rule 15 and the conditions set out in paragraph (2), a question may be addressed to the President of a Committee of the States. - (2) The conditions referred to in paragraph (1) are that the question: - (a) shall not seek information which is readily accessible in the public domain; - (b) shall be on a matter which falls within the mandate of that Committee; - (c) shall not relate to the business of the day with the exception of general update statements made during the meeting in question; - (d) shall not relate to more than one topic and shall not exceed one minute in duration; and - (e) shall be furnished, either in writing or electronic format, to the person to whom it is addressed, the Presiding Officer, His Majesty's Procureur, the Greffier and to the official postal or e mail address of the relevant Committee not later than 15.00 on the day preceding the fifth clear day before the day of the Meeting, excluding Saturdays, Sundays and Public Holidays;